 For example, statistics tell us that 95% of all trading should be within two standard deviations of the mean.
 If a stock is more than two standard deviations below the mean, it would be considered to be oversold.
 Traders would be looking for a rebound.

 Aurora Cannabis (ACB)

-Aurora is a Canadian-based company that grows and sells medical cannabis products.
-It currently has a market capitalization of about $5.4 billion.
+Aurora Cannabis (NYSE:ACB) is a Canadian-based company that grows and sells medical marijuana, indoor cultivation systems, and hemp-related food products.

 Medicine Man Technologies (MDCL)

 Medicine Man Technologies (OTCMKTS:MDCL) provides cultivation consulting services to cannabis growers.
 The current market cap is about $133 million.

 MDCL failed at resistance after becoming overbought and is now trending lower.